Backpacking the Long Path

 The village of Piermont has restaurants and delis.

-Near the intersection of Route 59 is a convenience store and a McDonald’s.
+Near the intersection of Route 59 are a convenience store and a McDonalds.

-0.20 miles west on Route 59 is Alain's French Bistro, and 0.60 miles west on Route 59 is a supermarket, pharmacy, deli and Chinese restaurant.
+0.20 miles west on Route 59 is Alain's French Bistro (expensive but good!), and 0.60 miles west on Route 59 are a supermarket, pharmacy, deli and Chinese restaurant.

 Post Office